pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit Car-with-costumes >}}

 The original car is going to remain hidden, because we'll use *clones* for the actual traffic.
-If a Sprite has a `start_shown` variable Pytch will use it to decide if the sprite is visible immediately or not.
+So we'll hide the original Car when the program starts:

 {{< commit Car-start-not-shown >}}